netdata/netdata/docs/observability-centralization-points/metrics-centralization-points/faq.md

 Yes.
 Function requests will be received by the Parents and forwarded to the Child via their streaming connection.
 Function requests are propagated between parents, so this will work even if multiple levels of Netdata Parents are involved.

-## If I have a cluster of parents and get one out for maintenance for a few hours, will it have missing data when it returns back online?
+## If I have a cluster of parents and get one out for maintenance for a few hours, will it have missing data when it returns online?

 Check [Restoring a Netdata Parent after maintenance](/docs/observability-centralization-points/metrics-centralization-points/clustering-and-high-availability-of-netdata-parents.md).